-Over the years, Riblet and his seventh wife, Mildred, would welcome friends, family and other guests to their estate, with approximately 7,000 visitors touring the grounds in the first eight years alone.
-Guests would reach the estate via a five passenger tram which spanned the Spokane River, and would often gather for ice cream socials in the open air stone gazebo, or to play croquet on the paved court which juts out over the river valley below.
+Over the years, Riblet and his wife, Mildred, welcomed friends, family and other guests to their estate, with approximately 7,000 visitors touring the grounds in the first eight years alone.
+Guests would reach the estate via a five passenger tram (a precursor to the Riblet Tramway Co.) which spanned the Spokane River, gathering for ice cream socials in the open air stone gazebo, or to play croquet on the paved court which juts out over the river valley below.

 Riblet’s first wife had died in 1903 after just 8 years of marriage, leaving him a single father with three young children.
 In search of companionship and help, he married and divorced five more times before partnering with Mildred, his seventh wife.
 They lived together on the estate until his death in 1960.
 She continued living in the mansion until she died in 1978 (she was 32 years younger than her husband).

 In the early 1980s, Harold and Marcia Mielke began a venture that would transform the inventor’s estate into our region’s premier destination winery.
 After purchasing a winery in California, they relocated operations to Spokane Valley to take advantage of the budding Washington wine industry, establishing Arbor Crest Wine Cellars as the state’s 29th winery (a number that has since grown to over 900).
 To serve as the winery’s new headquarters, they acquired the idyllic Riblet Estate, which had been designated as a national historic landmark in 1979.
 The inventor's former workshop now accommodates the Winery's administrative offices.